 Two Things Are Infinite: the Universe and Human Stupidity

-I can’t count how many times I went to my mailbox and I find these letters stating I’ve won some kind of drawing for this or that and in order to collect my prize, I have to cash the enclosed check (which is usually written for a couple of thousands of dollars) and wire the money to the address indicated.
+I can’t count how many times I went to my mailbox, and I find these letters stating I’ve won some drawing for this or that.
+To collect my prize, I have to cash the enclosed check (which is usually written for a couple of thousands of dollars) and wire the money to the address indicated.
 I can’t help but wonder how many people fall for these types of scams.
 Either there are a lot of them out there, which is why these scams are not going away, or the scammers are just freaking persistent!

 2. A Check for Several Thousands of Dollars